bshp/unifi/README.md

 #### Unifi Network Server

-A work in progress to get Unifi Network Console production ready in docker.
-Most of this image is ready, testing has not shown any errors.
+Unifi Network Console, most of this image is ready, testing has not shown any errors.

 This build does not define a static VOLUME, Unifi data is stored in /opt/data and you will need to map a volume to this location for persistance, e.g
 ````